SzEmil/LangChain-LearningPlatform/README.md

 # LangChain-LearningPlatform
 App is uploaded to free server.
 Server needs some time to start (about 30s or more).
-Lodaing screen is normal behavior.
+Loading screen is normal behavior.
 The current application uses a sandbox mode and is a preview version of the final application.